Techgrounds-Cloud-9/cloud-9-karimtouzani24/01_Fundamentals_1/presenting_presentation.md

 - conclusion
 - Thank the audience and invite questions

 introduction:
+The introduction sets the tone for the entire presentation and explains what the audience will come away with after viewing it.
+Here are the slides you may need to add in the intro:
+- The title.
+Introduce the topic of your presentation and provide a brief description.
+- A table of contents / main menu.
+You can make it interactive by using hyperlinks.
+Viewers can choose a chapter to navigate there.
+- Objectives.
+State your presentation’s objectives to let your audience know what new knowledge they will acquire.

 - Personal Introduction, It is best to start your presentation by briefly introducing yourself which helps to build a connection with your audience right away.
 - introduce the topic, state the purpose of the presentation and provide a brief outline of the main points you will be addressing.
 - Mention the length, In the introduction, mention the approximate length of the talk and then also make sure you stick to it.
 - Duration, The introduction should be no longer than two slides and provide a good overview of the topic
 - briefly sum up what you are going to talk about.
 Introduce your general topic
-- Get to know your audience
-As mentioned earlier, it is always useful to think about who your audience actually is.
-Ask them questions at the beginning about how well they already know the topic of your presentation.
-Use SlideLizard for this so that you have a clear overview about the answers.
-You can use both single- and multiple-choice questions or also open questions and display their results as a WordCloud in your presentation, for example.

 - Include a quote.
-To make the beginning (or the end) of your presentation more exciting, it is always a good idea to include a quote.
-We have selected some powerful quotes for PowerPoint presentations for you.
+To make the beginning (or the end) of your presentation more exciting,
 - why is it useful or relevant to your audience.
 - Provide a statement of what you're hoping the outcome of the presentation will be, for example, "I'm hoping this will be provide you with..."
 - Starting with a strong intro can make your audience sit up in their seats and listen to you.
 Some ways to start your presentation include asking a thought-provoking question, listing the benefits and shocking the audience with a fact or statistic.